NealeAust/Work-Day-Scheduler/README.md

 ## Project Title

-To build a fairly basic work day scheduler with 8 time blocks from 9AM to 4PM and the current day and date displayed, this will update automatically.
-Each time block will automatically change color to indicate whether it is the present hour, a past hour or future hour.
-The user can make entries that are saved into local storage and are still vistible when webpage is refreshed.
+To build a simple workday scheduler with 8 separate time-blocks from 9AM to 4PM.
+The current day and date displayed, which will update automatically.
+Each time-block will automatically change colour to indicate whether it is the present hour, a past hour or future hour.
+The user can make entries that are saved into local storage and are still visible when webpage is refreshed.

-Note: The HTML and CSS code was provided, with some minor amendments required.
+ - The HTML and CSS code is provided, with some minor amendments required.

+ - To build this web application the jQuery, jQueryUI, Bootstrap and Day.js applications/libraries are to be used to streamline coding.

 ## Work Day Scheduler

-The Work Day Schedular is an interactive work schedule webpage.
-It enables the user to add events and track their daily tasks easily through the use of clever color coding and the ability to save entries to local storage.
-These entries remain visible even when the page is refreshed. which remain visible on the webpage
+The Work Day Scheduler is an interactive work schedule webpage.
+It enables the user to add events and track their daily tasks easily due to clever colour coding and the ability to save entries to local storage.
+User entries remain visible even when webpage is refreshed.

-The Time Code Quiz webpage is an easy to complete quiz that assesses the basic JavaScript knowledge of the user and provides immediate feedback.
-Having been purposedly designed to meet several non-functional requirements such as, usability and accessibility.
-It also requires the user to answer all five questions in a timely manner, or execution of program will terminate. that is will default to the home page when sec===0.
-The 'Go Back' function allows the user, or another person can take the quiz again straight away.
-When all questions are answered the clock stops and the user is asked to input their initials.
-Their initial and score is saved into local storage.
-The Timed Code Quiz has been built using HTML, CSS, and JavaScript.
+The webpage is very user friendly with a colourful and pleasant appearance.
+The colours of the time-block rows change automatically with a red background indicating the present hour (now), grey representing an hour that has past, and bright green indicating a future hour not yet reached.
+The save button is also a colourful aqua colour.

+It is worth noting that the coding includes two console.log entries.
+These enable a user to go into the console and confirm that the hour recorded as 'now' is correct and verify that the class’s indicating, past, present and future have been updated as required.

+The Work Day Scheduler has been built using HTML, CSS, and JavaScript.
+Much of the JavaScript coding consists of jQuery, jQueryUI and Day.js methods.
+This required researching their libraries and calling these methods, as opposed to large volumes of coding.

 ## Project Description

-The objective of this project was to build a quiz to assess the users basic JavaScript knowledge and learn by redoing the quiz straight away or from another person completing the quiz.
+The objective of this project was to build a workday schedule that enables a staff member to plan their day by recording meetings, appointments and/or other entries that are applicable to their role.

-Note: A description of how to use the completed web page appears in the 'Usage' section below.

 The structure of the coding and what each section does is as follows:

-1. Create the array object to hold the questions, choices, and correct answer, include the answer not just its corresponding number (i.e., 3.
-Alerts).

-2. Set-up the home page with text and a start-quiz button to navigate to the first question.

-3. Display first question & four options

-4. Timer starts, reduces by one second from 75 seconds.

-5. When user clicks button to enter their answer program proceeds to next question:
-- If answer is correct displays the word "Correct!" and score increases by one.

-- If answer is incorrect displays the word "Incorrect" and timer reduces by 15 seconds straight away

-6. Program loops through all five questions using i = [0], [1], [2], [3], [4].

-7. When all questions are answered the program navigates to an end of quiz page where their score is displayed, and they are asked to enter their initials.

-8. Upon clicking submit button program navigates to a final page (high scores) where their initials, and score is displayed.

-9. Their initials and score are also saved to local storage.

-10. By clicking on the 'goBack' button the program is reloaded and returns to the front page of the application, and the quiz can be repeated.
+1. HTML - Set up the remaining time-blocks to ensure there are 8 separate hourly time-blocks between 9AM and 4PM.

+2. HTML - Ensure there are links to Day.js, jQuery, jQueryUI and Bootstrap.

+3. HTML - Add a value = 9 to 16 against the 8 separate time-blocks.
+This  simplifies interactivity with JavaScript; importantly establishing past, present and future time-blocks and colour coding accordingly.

+4. JavaScript: Use coding and dayjs() to automatically display the current day and date (dddd, MMMM, d) at the top of the planner.

+5. JavaScript: Use dayjs() to automatically return the hour 'now'.

+6. JavaScript: Use jQuery methods and interactivity with HTML to write a conditional statement to establish if each hour in the schedule is past, present or future.

+- This triggers a change event, which changes the colour of one or more time-block rows.

+7. JavaScript - Add eventListener (.on) to save button, and jQuery methods to save time and text that has been entered into local storage.

+- Savebtn variable declared at the top of the page.

+8. JavaScript – Use localStorage.getItem to ensure entries persist upon refresh of web page.

+9. Call functions

 ## Installation